danillojose/APA-algoritmos/Merge&QuickSort/src/Readme.md

-# Insertion and Selection Sort Algorithms
+# Merge and Quick Sort Algorithms

 ### To build project:
 ```